 Pre-Wedding Best Man Duties

 If you’ve been asked to be the best man, you’ll have to help prepare for the wedding and help on the wedding day itself.
-Learn your pre-wedding best man duties below.
+Get your best man duties checklist ready and learn more below.

 Lead the Groomsmen

-As the best man, you are essentially the head groomsmen.
+As the best man, you are essentially the head groomsman and assistant wedding planner.
 You have to know anything and everything to lead the rest of the pack, as well as help the groom with wedding planning if he asks.

 Plan a Great Bachelor Party